erthink/libmdbx/README.md

 Summary of used resources during lazy-write mode benchmarks:

- - Read and write IOPS;
+ - Read and write IOPs;

  - Sum of user CPU time and sys CPU time;